 The Enhanced Home Insulation Grant – which you have to qualify for, has been broadened.
 Many people who did not qualify for this grant in the past will now qualify.

-Flexible Funding Grants – A new type of Grant called “Flexible Funding” has also been introduced.
+Flexible Funding Grants – A new type of Grant called “Flexible Funding” has also been introduced, and is not benefit based.
 To find out more Click Here

 Energy Performance Certificates

 In April 2008 it became law that every privately rented property has to have a current EPC.
 EPC's have a lifespan of 10 years.
 So, 1,000's of EPC's are expiring each month, and have to be renewed.

 We are fully qualified Domestic Energy Assessors, and can produce Energy Performance Certificates for your properties.
 In September/October 2017 there are some very important updates being made to the datasets used within the EPC software.
 These updates could change the energy rating by as much as 5 points, without any changes to the property.
 Your EPCs may also be a few years old and do not reflect changes already made - such as a boiler upgrade.